 - provide them with a link to Guidance on completing the standard structured report form

 Contacting your referees

 GMC registered referees

-You must give us the GMC number of each referee who has registration or previously held registration with us.
-We will only contact them using the contact details we have on our records.
+Please provide the GMC number of each referee who is registered with us or has previously held registration with us.
+We will only communicate with them using the contact details we have on our records.

 You must confirm their GMC number with your referee to make sure it is accurate before you give it to us.
 There are many doctors with a similar name, so it’s very important that you give us the correct reference number.

 Your referee needs to provide information about you based on their direct knowledge.
 For reports to be as useful as possible, they should be detailed and give specific examples of how your referee has seen you demonstrate the competencies in your specialty.